Brain networks that play crucial role in suicide risk identified – study

-Researchers believe they have identified key networks in the brain that interact to increase the risk that someone will think about – or attempt – suicide.
+Researchers in the UK believe they have identified key networks in the brain that interact to increase the risk that someone will think about – or attempt – suicide.

 But they say more research into suicide is urgently needed.